amitos80/cgi-detection-photos/docs/COMMON_RULES.md

    ***Result Example: ```94437```

-All configuration keys use consistent naming and MUST be documented.
+All configuration keys use consistent naming and MUST be documented in the nearest README.md